baorina/BONBID-HIE-MICCAI2023/README.md

 Yangming Ou: Yangming.Ou@childrens.harvard.edu

 License:
-All training data has been made publicly available under the CC BY NC ND license (https://creativecommons.org/licenses/by-nc-nd/2.0/, allowing academic use with credit, prohibiting commercial use without owner’s permission, and disallowing derivation or adaption of data).
+All training data has been made publicly available under the CC BY NC license (https://creativecommons.org/licenses/by-nc/4.0/legalcode.en, allowing academic use with credit, prohibiting commercial use without owner’s permission).

 Dockers for participating teams: